wanis1/stock-analysis/README.md

 > ![image](https://user-images.githubusercontent.com/86074187/124404559-6ee6dd80-dd09-11eb-8d02-7dfd16c5e7d9.png)

 6. Next step is to increase the tickerIndex by 1.
 For that we used the if condition to check if the ticker value for the current row is the same as ticker value for the previous row by using the same tickerIndex and also check if ticker value for the next row is equal to the ticker value of the current row or not.
-If not, it would increase the ticker index by 1 and if it is the same, it will iterate over the next row adding in the total daily volume and searching for the ticker ending price.
+If not, it would increase the ticker index by 1 and if it is the same, it will iterate over the next row adding in the total daily volume until it has reached the next ticker, and then would store the total daily volume for that ticker in the array tickeVolumes(i).

 > ![image](https://user-images.githubusercontent.com/86074187/124404574-7e662680-dd09-11eb-9695-67e9736c0205.png)